-“The most beautiful things in the world cannot be seen or touched, they are felt with the heart… Now here is my secret, it’s very simply: you can only see things clearly with your heart.
+“The most beautiful things in the world cannot be seen or touched, they are felt with the heart… Now here is my secret, it is very simple: you can only see things clearly with your heart.
 What is essential is invisible to the eye.”

 I was sat on the floor of my friend’s house in London when I found this book lying on the floor.
 I flicked through as a drawing of a small boy talking to a fox caught my attention.
 Not knowing what to expect from a book titled The Little Prince filled with child-like doodles of planets inhabited by strange people, I decided to have a quick read.
 There was such a depth of meaning in the few paragraphs that I read, that I knew this was a book I had to own.

 The Little Prince, written by Antoine de Saint-Exupery, is one of my favourite all-time books – partly because I can sit and read it in only an hour and half, but mainly because of the unusual contrast of a child’s tale with realistic observations about life and human nature.
 It may look like a fairytale from the outside, but this is definitely something meant for an older audience.

 Published in 1943, originally in French and titled Le Petit Prince, The Little Prince is narrated by a pilot who, six years previously, crash landed his plane onto The Sahara Desert.
 Here, he meets The Little Prince, a peculiar character who has crashed onto Earth from an unknown planet.
 As the narrator attempts to fix his plane, deserted in the desert, The Prince shares with the pilot his stories and adventures, as they both try to find their way back home.
 Through the characters that we meet through The Prince’s travels, we – and the narrator – are taught many life-lessons and mottos, as The Little Prince looks at life through a child’s eye but through an adult’s analytical mind.